FUR-Labs/fur-cli/examples/README.md

 ## Core Demos

-### 🐣 Dad Jokes
-- **Type:** Minimal demo
-- **What it shows:** How to use FUR for the simplest possible branching structure.
-- **Why it’s here:** A baseline test.
-If FUR can’t handle branching punchlines, it can’t handle anything bigger.

 ### 🗂 Department Meeting
 - **Type:** Realistic corporate use case
 - **What it shows:** A structured conversation across multiple avatars (finance, ops, HR), with hand-off to an attached Markdown report.
-- **Why it’s here:** Demonstrates practical business applications of FUR — linking documentation into the thread and exporting professional notes.
+- **Why it’s here:** Demonstrates practical business applications of FUR — linking documentation into the conversation and exporting professional notes.

 ### 🐧 The Penguin Verses